kivy/kivy/doc/sources/installation/installation-windows.rst

      python -m pip install kivy

 That's it.
-You should now be able to ``import kivy`` in your python.
+You should now be able to ``import kivy`` in python.

+.. _install-nightly-win-dist

 Nightly wheel installation
 --------------------------